NumericalMathematics/PositiveIntegrators.jl/docs/src/sandu_projection.md

 ```

 The plot shows the numerical solution obtained with `ROS2` compared to a reference solution (dashed lines).
 We see that the `ROS2` method produces negative approximations, which can occur because Rosenbrock methods are not positivity-preserving.
 For the NPZD problem, however, this is fatal and leads to a completely unacceptable numerical solution.
 It is therefore particularly important to use techniques that guarantee positivity of the numerical approximations for this problem.
-We achieve this below with the [`SanduProjection`](@ref)
+We achieve this below with the [`SanduProjection`](@ref).

 To apply the [`SanduProjection`](@ref) we need to choose an [optimization solver](https://jump.dev/JuMP.jl/stable/installation/#Supported-solvers) which is supported by [JuMP.jl](https://jump.dev/JuMP.jl/stable/) and can handle quadratic optimization problems (QP).
 In this tutorial we select [Clarabel.jl](https://clarabel.org/stable/) as optimization solver.